 What is Public Charge?

 As defined by the Department of Homeland Security (DHS), a “public charge” means an individual who is likely to become primarily dependent on the government for support.
-The final rule will go into effect on Oct.
-15, 2019 and will only be applied to DHS applications and petitions postmarked (or, if applicable, submitted electronically) on or after Oct.
+The final rule went into effect on Oct.
+15, 2019 and is only be applied to DHS applications and petitions postmarked (or, if applicable, submitted electronically) on or after Oct.
 15, 2019.
 The DHS applications and petitions postmarked before Oct.
 15, 2019, will be adjudicated under the prior policy, the 1999 Interim Field Guidance.

 - “Public charge” is a term used in immigration law for more than 100 years, to identify an individual who is likely in the future to become dependent on public benefit programs.